babaganosch/NotificationSystem/README.md

 receiver.add("hello");
 ```

 * Any object can broadcast a message on the notification bus, this is performed with the function `broadcast()`.
-Messages broadcasted can contain a callback, which will trigger after the callback bound on the receiver end.
+Messages broadcasted can contain a callback, which will trigger AFTER the callback bound on the receiver end.

 ```gml
 broadcast(MESSAGES.death);